 2. Hard Part

 Incorporate a hard part in your military haircut to give your style even more of an edge.
-The hard part is exactly what it sounds like: A slightly exaggerated part that adds a touch of drama to your overall look.
-This is achieved by your barber taking a razor and actually shaving a part into your style, so make sure you commit to parting your hair a certain way beforehand!
+The hard part is exactly what it sounds like A slightly exaggerated part that adds a touch of drama to your overall look.
+This is achieved by your barber taking a razor and shaving a part into your style, so commit to parting your hair a certain way beforehand!

-Ask your barber to give you a closely shaven cropped “fuzzy” style for a softer take on a classic military cut.
+Ask your barber to give you a closely-shaven cropped “fuzzy” style for a softer take on a classic military cut.
 This look offers minimal length for a softer haircut that doesn’t feel quite as harsh.

 4. Super Shaven